 - achieve minimum term GPAs of 3.50 in both Fall and Winter.

 Note: Students who have I, X, or Y notations or academic sanctions are not eligible to be included in the Dean’s List.
-The lists prepared each semester (Fall,Winter,Summer) are displayed in a glass case on the first floor of the CASL Building.
+The lists prepared each semester (Fall,Winter,Summer) are posted online.

 Honors Convocation - Honor Scholars